AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module13/customer-journey-analytics-build-a-dashboard.md

 **Author: [Victor de la Iglesia](https://www.linkedin.com/in/victordelaiglesia/), [Wouter Van Geluwe](https://www.linkedin.com/in/woutervangeluwe/)**

-**In Module 13**, you will get a first hands-on experience with the Adobe Experience Platform - Customer Journey Analytics Application Service.
+**In Module 13**, you will get hands-on experience with the Customer Journey Analytics application service.

 Customer Journey Analytics provides a toolkit to business intelligence and data science teams for stitching and analysis of cross-channel data (online and offline).
 The capabilities within Customer Journey Analytics deliver context and clarity to the complex multi-channel customer journeys.
 The provided context generates actionable insight into how to remove pain points from the customer conversion process and deliver positive experiences in the moments that matter most.